 Get ready to buy

 That's why you should be licking your chops.

 China's rapid economic growth will be the global economic story of the next 10 to 20 years.
 The opportunities are huge, and the country is growing richer by the day.
 In fact, our Motley Fool Global Gains international investing team recently returned from a research trip to China, where we met with executives at various companies and were generally impressed with how these folks ran their companies.

-That does not mean, however, that we'd be willing to pay any price to own them.
-Today, however, we're looking hard at the Chinese stocks that are still cheap, and I recommend one of them in tomorrow's brand new issue of Global Gains.
-To see that recommendation as soon as it's released, click here to try Global Gains free for 30 days.
+That does not mean we'd be willing to pay any price to own them, but today, we're looking hard at the Chinese stocks that are still cheap.
+To see what we're picking, click here to try Global Gains free for 30 days.
 There is no obligation to subscribe.

 Already a member of Global Gains?
 Log in at the top of this page.

-This article was first published on Aug.
+This article was first published Aug.
 20, 2007.
 It has been updated.